Update: This article was most recently updated May 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 GetUpside is a new cashback app that gives users up to $0.25 cash back at over 17,000 gas stations across the US.
 We just started using it ourselves and have already earned over $10 just in our first week of our latest US road trip.

 Here’s how it works.
 Use the app to see cashback offers at gas stations nearby.
 (Usually this beats the lowest rates we’ve found on GasBuddy, which we still check to cross-reference.)
-So claim the best offer you find on GetUpside, then drive to the gas station.
-After pumping the gas, get a receipt, snap a photo of it, and upload the pic to the app.
+So claim the best offer you find on GetUpside, then drive to the gas station and “check-in” on the app.
+Then just pump and follow the prompts to claim what is essentially a rebate on the money you spent on gas.

 Download GetUpside here , use code TEFBS and start saving!